Imranian/Data-Visualization-with-Looker/README.md

 - A table with three columns: **Aircraft Origin City**, **Aircraft Origin State**, and **Percentage of Flights Cancelled**
 - The Percentage of Flights Cancelled column must be created by a table calculation
 - A Flights Count filter set for > 20,000 Flights
-- The Percentage of Flights Cancelled column should be in descending order (most to least)
+- The Flights Count column should be in descending order (most to least)

 #### Result: